SalocinDotTEN/yoprint-laravel-test/README.md

 This is the source code of the test Laravel app created for the purpose of the YoPrint interview.

 It uses resumable js to handle the large file upload and then SQLite as the database.

+The app is accessible from the URL http://yoprint.salocinten.info/